ghostsnglitter/Game-Dev-Library/Articles/2_GettingStarted.md

 - Story Design
 - Level Design

 As a solo developer, you save the work of having to communicate your design to the various other departments, and you'll have ultimate creative freedom.
-However, the danger is that this can lead to lazyness in the design process and an "I'll think about it when i get there"-attitude, which can easily kill your project, even after you've put a lot of work into it.[^3]
+However, the danger is that this can lead to lazyness in the design process and an "I'll think about it when i get there"-attitude, which can easily kill your project, even after you've put a lot of work into it.

-[^3]: Example from Video.

 <a name="engineering"></a>
 ### 1.2 Engineering